chateauferret/calenhad_archive/README.md

 This has not been tested rigorously at this point and probably has plenty of opportunities to segfault at no notice.
 It is very much a work in progress and there is still a lot to do.
 The rendering of maps also runs like a pig and depends on Marble. (see about.txt).
 Any use made of it is at own risk.

 Compile using cmake in the usual way.
-THese are dependencies:
+These are dependencies:

   - exprtk: parsing and calculating mathematical formulae entered as text
   - QWT: some of the widgets, such as the compass / navigator that appears on the map